 If you are interested in applying for a grant involving multiple buildings, please contact us to discuss your project.

 If you’re not in a position to apply for a grant just yet, we welcome Expressions of Interest (EOI).

 You can submit your application on a USB flash drive, or provide a link to your documents held on a web-based document sharing platform (such as Dropbox, Google Drive, or iCloud).
 Be aware that you are solely responsible for the security of any information provided via a third-party platform, including personal information.
 Index documents in the same way as the application form.

-If submitting your application using a web-based sharing platform, links to access the application should be emailed to email@example.com
+If submitting your application using a web-based sharing platform, sharing permission and links to access the application should be emailed to [email protected]

 Postal/courier address for USB flash drives:

 Ministry for Culture and Heritage